Study Abroad entry requirements

 The supporting documents you will need to submit are listed below.

 1) A copy of your first year results.
 Academic merit is the main selection criterion for the Study Abroad programme, so it's essential you submit a list of your level 1 examination results.
-You can print your results from The Portal or from your Leeds for Life Living CV.
+You can print your results from the Minerva Student Portal or from your Leeds for Life Living CV.

 2) A personal statement.
 Your personal statement is mainly to help us decide your suitability for studying abroad, not which destination (if any) you are matched with.
 The word-limit is 300 words maximum.
 We are looking for your own thoughts about how study abroad might benefit you personally, and why you would be a good choice for the programme.
 It might help you to consider how study abroad could: